-72.--(1) Where---
+71.-(1) Where-

-- (a) a person was named in Annex I to the EU Central African Republic Regulation immediately before the relevant date, and - (b) the person is a designated person immediately before the relevant date, any reference in a provision mentioned in paragraph (3) to the date on which a person became a designated person is a reference to the date on which the person was so named.
+- (a) a person was named in Annex I of the EU Yemen Regulation immediately before the relevant date, and - (b) the person is a designated person immediately before the relevant date, any reference in a provision mentioned in paragraph (3) to the date on which a person became a designated person is a reference to the date on which the person was so named.

-(2) Where, immediately before the relevant date, a person was named by the Security Council or the Committee for the purposes of paragraph 32 of resolution 2134, any reference in a provision mentioned in paragraph (3) to the date on which a person became a designated person is to be read as a reference to the date on which the person was so named.

-(3) The provisions referred to in paragraphs (1) and (2) are-

-- (a) regulation 31(5) (finance: exceptions from prohibitions), and - (b) paragraphs 6(b)(i) and 7(a) of Schedule 2 (Treasury licences: purposes).
+- (2) Where, immediately before the relevant date, a person was named by the Security Council or the Committee for the purposes of paragraph 11 of resolution 2140, any reference in a provision mentioned in paragraph (3) to the date on which a person became a designated person is to be read as a reference to the date on which the person was so named. - (3) The provisions referred to in paragraph (1) and (2) are- - (a) regulation 30(5) (finance: exceptions from prohibitions), and - (b) paragraphs 6(b)(i), 8(a) and 9(a) of Schedule 2 (Treasury licences: purposes). - (4) In this regulation-